 There are a lot of ways that you can save money when going to the Minnesota State Fair, and I’m sure if you’re attending another state’s fair, you can save in similar ways.
 Google is your friend for finding discounts!

-- Buy discounted tickets before the fair: The MN State Fair has advance discount tickets available, in 2012 it would save you $3 on a $12 ticket price.
-You can also buy discounted ride tickets before the fair to save more!
+- Buy discounted tickets before the fair: The MN State Fair has advance discount tickets available, in 2014 it would save you $3 on a $13 ticket price.
+You can also buy discounted ride tickets ($15 for a sheet of 25, save up to $10) before the fair to save more!

 - Use the fair’s bargain book: The Minnesota State Fair has what they call a “Blue Ribbon Bargain B0ok” for $4 that you can use to save money at a wide variety of booths and food vendors at the fair.
 We saved almost $40 this year using the bargain book.